velartrill/velartrill.github.io/orig/axis/flight/predator-and-prey.md

 [!What exactly is going on here?]

 Feranya sheathes her blades at each thigh, pulling her cloak in around her, and then blunders out of the kitchen, swearing aloud as she trips over nothing in particular.
-"Fuck me up and sideways!" she exclaims in a grating rural accent.
+"Fuck me straight sideways!" she exclaims in a grating rural accent.
 "Where is the blessed [!light—] oh!"

-She feigns surprise as the fool Vigilants hurry up to her, praising the darkness for concealing her color as they help her to her feet.
+She feigns surprise as the fool Vigilants hurry up to her, blessing the darkness for concealing her color as they help her to her feet.
 "Thank you, thank you so," she gushes, clasping one by the arm and latching onto him like a famished fangleech.
 "Lady be blessed but you can't see a [!thing] down here!"
 She looks up to the knight she's attached herself to.
 "Oh!
 Do [!you] know, where that [!ratfucked] water cask might be at?
 Or at least the ratfucking housemaster.
 If you can call him any such thing.
 This place is a right [!shambles], I tell you.
 A man ought to be shamed.
 Shamed, I say!"

 The Vigilant gives an exasperated sigh halfway through the tirade, and glances at his partner.
 "Take the door, will you?
 I'll see to the poor clumsy wench."